Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Michigan Secretary of State Contact Info

-If you have any questions, you can contact the Michigan Department of Licensing and Regulatory Affairs Corporations Division.
+If you have any questions, you can contact the Michigan Department of Licensing and Regulatory Affairs (LARA) Corporations Division.

 Their phone number is 517-241-6470.
-Their hours are Monday through Friday, from 8am to 5pm Eastern Time.
+And their hours are Monday through Friday, from 8am to 5pm Eastern Time.

 Search your domain name